+Transfer credit

-Transfer credit--Generally, courses from two year institutions will not be accepted as equivalents for 300 or 400 level courses in any curriculum in the Department of Business.
+Generally, courses from two-year institutions will not be accepted as equivalents for 300 or 400 level courses in any curriculum in the Department of Business.
 Any exception must be approved by the department chair.

+Advanced Placement Credit

-Advanced Placement Credit-Students may receive credit for Economics 210 (Principles of Microeconomics) and Economics 220 (Principles of Macroeconomics) by achieving a score of 4 or higher on the College Entrance Examination Board's Advanced Placement exams in those subject areas.
+Students may receive credit for Economics 210 (Principles of Microeconomics) and Economics 220 (Principles of Macroeconomics) by achieving a score of 4 or higher on the College Entrance Examination Board's Advanced Placement exams in those subject areas.
+Students wishing to receive advanced placement credit must provide evidence of their score and pay a fee to the University for each credit hour awarded.
+The Department of Business accepts the following CLEP exams in accordance with the University's standards for a passing score:

-The Department of Business accepts the following CLEP exams in accordance with the University's standards for a passing score: Accounting 201 (Principles of Financial Accounting), BAD 301 (Legal and Ethical Environment of Business), Economics 210 (Principles of Microeconomics), Economics 220 (Principles of Macroeconomics), and Marketing 300 (Principles of Marketing).
+Accounting 201 (Principles of Financial Accounting), BAD 301 (Legal and Ethical Environment of Business), Economics 210 (Principles of

+Microeconomics), Economics 220 (Principles of Macroeconomics), Marketing 300 (Principles of Marketing).